statisticsnorway/react-form-fields-library/README.md

   description: 'A description for my input',    // Displayed as a popup on the label
   error: '',                                    // If there are errors
   warning: '',                                  // If there are warnings
-  required: true,                               // If the field is a required part of the form
+  required: true,                               // If the field is required
-  value: 'The default value'                    // The default value, different input types require different types of default values
+  value: null                                   // If the component should be initiated with a value, different components require different types
 }

 class App extends Component {